 SSID has 3 trustees, each serving a 3-year term.
 The election of 1 or more trustees takes place every year at the Annual General Meeting.
 The trusteeship is a volunteer position requiring discussion of SSID issues, and decision-making on financial, administrative, and operational matters of the District.
-Trustees communicate with each other and staff by email, telephone, conference calls, and in meetings.
+Trustees communicate with each other and staff by email, telephone, zoom, and in person meetings.

 On being a trustee, the BC Government’s Trustee Handbook advises: